Manikanta1239/Python/VENV.md

 source venv/bin/activate
 ```

-💡 **Once activated, you'll see `(venv)` in your terminal prompt.**
+💡 **Once activated, your terminal prompt will change to indicate that you're working within the virtual environment.**

 ### 🔍 Checking Virtual Environment Activation
-To verify activation:
+To confirm that your virtual environment is active:
 ```bash
 which python  # macOS/Linux
 where python   # Windows
 ```
-The output should point to the Python binary inside `venv`.
+The output should point to the Python binary inside `venv` rather than the global system installation.

 ---
 ## ❌ Deactivating the Virtual Environment
-To exit the virtual environment, simply run:
+To exit the virtual environment and return to the global Python environment, run:
 ```bash
 deactivate
 ```
-Your terminal will return to the normal system environment.
+Your terminal prompt will revert to its normal state.

 ---
-## 💑 Deleting a Virtual Environment
+## 🗑️ Deleting a Virtual Environment
-To remove a virtual environment:
+To remove a virtual environment completely:

 🖥 **Windows:**
 ```bash